 Fully Averted in Planetside 2, where the Combat Medic and Engineer gain Experience for Healing/Repairing/Reviving/Resupplying players.
 Additionally, players who fly a dropship or drive a Sunderer respawn point will gain experience when people they recently dropped off/respawned kill enemies.

-Non-Combat EXP — Recharging a base's generator with a ANT vehicle will grant you Battle Experience Points for every half second the generator is being charged, until the generator is fully charged or your ANT runs out of energy.
+Non-Combat EXP: Recharging a base's generator with an ANT vehicle will grant you Battle Experience Points for every half second the generator is being charged, until the generator is fully charged or your ANT runs out of energy.
 Players commanding squads get Command Experience Points when their squad takes over a base, regardless of what the commander was doing - either in combat, or simply giving orders.

 While armor upgrades don't appear in the sequel, players can purchase camouflage for their various classes to blend in with the environment- or be more flamboyant, if they so choose.

-Retcon — PS2 rewrites most of the back story.
+Retcon: PS2 rewrites most of the back story.
 Instead of being an authoritarian, USSR-esque state, the Terran Republic is more or less benevolent.
-The New Conglomerate and Vanu Sovereignty formed before they even arrived at Auraxius, and the worhmole that deposited them there is a naturally occuring event every 100 years rather than artificially opened.
+The New Conglomerate and Vanu Sovereignty formed before they even arrived at Auraxis, and the worhmole that deposited them there is a naturally occuring event every 100 years rather than artificially opened.

-"Risk"-Style Map — While Planetside used a lattice-type system of bases being linked by simple lines regardless of location (sometimes leading to surprisingly tactically valuable bases in otherwise useless areas), Planetside 2 uses a mix of this and a tabletop-style hexagonal adjacency system.
-Although as of GU 9 Indar has been converted back to a lattice system and the other continents are due to be converted to improve the battle flow.
+"Risk"-Style Map: While PlanetSide 1 used a lattice-type system of bases being linked by simple lines regardless of location (sometimes leading to surprisingly tactically valuable bases in otherwise useless areas), PlanetSide 2 used a mix of this and a tabletop-style hexagonal adjacency system at release.
+It later was changed back to the original's Lattice system, to funnel players towards large fights.

 Shoot the Medic First: Medics with the fully-certed medapp in PS2 are capable of fully healing a soldier in seconds.
 They are also capable of resurrecting a soldier with full health (albeit without shields, though they immediately start to regenerate) damn-near instantly.
 Two medics are often capable of keeping each other alive even under heavy fire,.
 One medic falls over dead, is resurrected by the other medic who then falls over dead and is rezzed, and so on and so forth until the enemy starts throwing grenades at them.
 Medics can also throw "Nanite Revive Grenades", which project a circular resurrection fuel about twenty meters in diameter.
 The field will resurrect any allied soldier with half health, excluding MAX armor.
 Engineers are a bit slower about how their repair their MAX allies and vehicles, but they must be killed in order to take out enemy tanks or cautious MAX players.